qflewy/Data-Science-Projekt/README.md

 # Data-Science-Projekt
-Universtiy Projekt of 4 Students
+Universtiy Project of 4 Students